-- Number of Employees who are MembersGenerally, the higher the number of members there are on an employer’s payroll, the higher the employer’s annual payment is.
-Membership in the Retirement System is falling — from March 31, 2002 to March 31, 2012, the total number of active members decreased from 544,530 to 536,599.
+- Number of Employees who are MembersGenerally, the more members there are on an employer’s payroll, the higher the employer’s annual payment will be.
+Membership in NYSLRS is falling — from the fiscal year starting April 1, 2006 to the fiscal year ended March 31, 2016, the total number of billable members decreased from 552,014 to 526,131.

 - Higher SalariesHigher salaries often increase an employer’s total bill.
-Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to the System increases.
+Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to NYSLRS increases.

 - Retirement Plans and Options OfferedEmployers can choose to offer improved retirement plans or optional benefits (i.e. one-year final average salary for police officers and/or firefighters) to its employees.
 The greater the benefits offered, the greater the employer’s annual contribution.
 For example, if an employer chooses to provide a special plan for a specific employee group such as police officers or firefighters, the cost will be greater than a regular plan.
 A special plan allows for retirement after completing a specific number of years of credited service in specific job titles rather than attaining a certain age.

 Higher salaries often increase an employer’s total bill.
-Since employer rates are billed as a percentage of salary, the more your employees earn each pay period, the more your contribution to the System is likely to increase.
-Overall, this graph shows that, from 2002 through 2012, total salaries have risen from $21.2 billion to $27.5 billion.
-However, when you compare each system, the results are a bit surprising: while ERS salaries rose from $18.8 billion in FYE 2002 to $25 billion in FYE 2010, in each of the last two fiscal years, salaries have actually gone down.
-Conversely, PFRS salaries have continued to trend upward, from $2.3 billion in FYE 2002 to $3.2 billion in FYE 2012.
+Since employer contributions are billed as a percentage of salary, the more your employees earn, the greater your contribution to the System will be.
+Overall, this graph shows that, from 2006 through 2016, total salaries rose from $23.6 billion to $29.2 billion.
+However, when you compare each system, the results are a bit surprising: while ERS salaries rose from $20.9 billion in FYE 2006 to $25 billion in FYE 2010, ERS salaries in FYE 2016 are virtually unchanged compared to those of FYE 2010.
+PFRS salaries have continued to trend upward, from $2.7 billion in FYE 2006 to $3.5 billion in FYE 2016.